ABOUT TANYA

 I am clinically trained to provide a holistic, person-centered, and integrated approach to

-framework fosters positive change and celebrates the uniqueness of each person.
+based framework fosters positive change and celebrates the uniqueness of each person.

 EDUCATION AND TRAINING